With more than 20 million cases worldwide, cataracts are the most common cause of vision loss in adults over 45.

-Further testing may be required to determine the cataract’s impact on vision, and to assess candidacy for cataract surgery with successful restoration of vision through an intraocular lens (IOL).
+Further testing may be required to determine the cataract’s impact on vision, and to assess candidacy for cataract surgery.

-If you have cataracts, contact an eye doctor near you, who can diagnose and discuss the best treatment options.
+If you have symptoms of cataracts, contact an eye doctor near you, who can diagnose and discuss the best treatment options.

 SEE RELATED: Cataract Surgery: What to Expect